pskevin/shutter/README.md

 ## Instructions
 The code requires setup of Golang.
-Once Golang is installed, run the Makefile to build Go binary.
+Once Golang is installed, run the ./build.sh to build Go binary.
+This builds binaries specific to multiple platforms (MacOS, Linux and Windows).
+Depending on the platform you are working on, run binary with it's spec.
-We have also provided the binaries, in case of difficulty in setting up the Go environment.

-Start the cluster:  `cd cluster; ./cluster`

-Run tests: `cd master; ./master ParseFile "path_to_test.txt"`
+For example, if we ran on MacOS,
+In one terminal, start the cluster:  `./cluster@darwin-amd64` In another terminal, invoke the master to run parse file: `./master@darwin-amd64 ParseFile master/examples/run_1.txt`

 ## Example Test Case
 We tried the provided test cases, and also tried creating more nodes after some amount of Sends and Receives have happened.